-Accrued compensation was \$82 at December 31, 2020, an increase of \$11 or 15%, compared to \$71 at December 31, 2019.
-The increase was due primarily to the accrual of commissions and an increase in accrued vacation.
-Deferred compensation of \$219 was reclassified from other long-term liabilities at December 31, 2020 and represents amounts owed to former employees.
+Accrued compensation was \$69 at December 31, 2021, a decrease of \$13 or 16%, compared to \$82 at December 31, 2020.
+The decrease was due primarily to reduction in accrued but unpaid vacation expense.
+There was no change in the amount of deferred compensation of \$219 at December 31, 2021 compared to the prior year.
+The deferred compensation amount represents amounts owed to former employees.

-Other accrued liabilities including the long term portion were \$1,879 at December 31, 2020, compared to \$1,630 at December 31, 2019, an increase of \$249, or 15%.
+Other accrued liabilities including the long term portion were \$2,096 at December 31, 2021, compared to \$1,879 at December 31, 2020, an increase of 217, or 12%.
 The increase is primarily attributable to the accrual of certain franchise taxes and professional service fees.
+The increase was offset by \$280 conversion of long-term professional service fees owed to SG Phoenix into 560 shares of common stock by an affiliate of the company.

-Deferred revenue was \$215 at December 31, 2020, a decrease of \$201, or 48%, compared to deferred revenue, including the long-term portion, of \$416 at December 31, 2019.
-The decrease is primarily due to the shift of one customer to a time and material basis rather than a prepayment bases and an increase in the amount of uncollected maintenance billed in the fourth quarter of 2019.
+Deferred revenue was \$196 at December 31, 2021, a decrease of \$19, or 9%, compared to deferred revenue, of \$215 at December 31, 2020.
+The decrease is primarily due to one customer renewing their maintenance contract on a time and material basis rather than an annual bases.
 The Company records deferred maintenance when the billing is collected.